Conspiracy thriller Unknown is loaded with intriguing ideas about identity, insanity and being bad.

 The code in the back is Bressler’s computer password.
 The numbers translate to Latin terms for flowering plants: Calochortus Albus and Umbellularia californica.
 They’re more commonly known as Lily and Laurel, i.e., Bressler’s children.

 If Unknown incorporates aspects of the vanishing hotel room, it’s more explicit in its use of doubling.

 In Fyodor Dostoyevsky’s novella The Double, a man meets his doppelganger.
-Soon the ‘twin’ is taking over his life – and having better luck with it.
+Soon this ‘twin’ is taking over his life – and having better luck with it.
 Things go downhill from there, ending with insanity (a fate Martin Harris also fears).

 Unknown shows us a number of doubles, though unlike Dostoyevsky’s characters they’re not lookalikes.